GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Discussion and perspectives

 In Sect \ref{sec:testing} we have compared the results of the two GaLNets against each other, and against 2DPHOT, and discussed the relative scatter as a measure of their internal statistical errors.
 We have shown that the performances of GaLNet-2 are generally better than the ones of GaLNet-1 both in reproducing the ground truth of the simulated (test) sample, and the estimates from 2DPHOT of the KiDS (real) galaxies.

-Here we briefly look into a more quantitative comparison between the different tools and discuss if there are systematic differences and what is the origin of them.
+Here we briefly look into a more quantitative comparison between the different tools and discuss if there are systematic differences and what is their origin.

 In Fig. \ref{fig:chi2}, we show the distribution of the $\tilde{\chi}^2$ defined in Eq. \ref{eq:chi2}, for the two GaLNets and 2DPHOT. {To make a uniform comparison among the different tools, we show both the $\tilde{\chi}^2$ obtained using pixels within the individual method effective radius and the one obtained from pixels inside the same aperture, defined by the effective radius from GaLNet-2, for all of them.
-As we can see the two definitions are almost equivalent at all $\tilde{\chi}^2$, as they do not produce appreciable differences in their distributions.
+As we can see, the two definitions are almost equivalent at all $\tilde{\chi}^2$, as they do not produce appreciable differences in their distributions.
 The major relative differences are possibly present at larger $\tilde{\chi}^2$, where the differences of the estimated parameters are larger, including strong outliers, as discussed in the previous sections. } Generally speaking, we see that the $\tilde{\chi}^2$ of 2DPHOT tend to be better than the one produced by GaLNet-2 because the distribution is peaked slightly toward a smaller $\tilde{\chi}^2$ (closer to 1).
 GaLNet-2 has a small excess of $\tilde{\chi}^2$ around 2-3, while the two distributions are identical for $\tilde{\chi}^2>3$.
 GaLNet-1, on the other hand, is more broadly distributed with a large number of systems at $\tilde{\chi}^2>3$ than the other two algorithms.
-As already discussed in Sect. \ref{sec:testing_simulation} and \ref{sec:testing_data}, the main reason for this overall underperformance of GaLNet-1 is the unaccounted local PSF.
+As already discussed in Sect. \ref{sec:testing_simulation} and \ref{sec:training_data}, the main reason for this overall underperformance of GaLNet-1 is the unaccounted local PSF.

-Going to the comparison between GaLNet-2 and 2DPHOT, we have observed that the former performs sensitively worse than the latter, i.e. $\tilde{\chi}^2_{\rm GN2}>>\tilde{\chi}^2_{\rm 2DPH}$ (where the suffix 2DPH stands for 2DPHOT), in two major circumstances.
-First, when there are bright substructures in the center (e.g. spiral arms, rings etc., see Fig. \ref{fig:special_case} middle two rows): in this case, GaLNet-2 tends to predict a flatter profile and underfit the outer regions (hence leaving bright residuals in the galaxy outskirts).
+Going to the comparison between GaLNet-2 and 2DPHOT, we have observed that the former performs sensitively worse than the latter, i.e. $\tilde{\chi}^2_{\rm GN2}>>\tilde{\chi}^2_{\rm 2DPH}$ in two major circumstances.
+First, when there are bright substructures in the center (e.g. spiral arms, rings etc., see Fig. \ref{fig:special_case} top two rows): in this case, GaLNet-2 tends to predict a flatter profile and underfit the outer regions (hence leaving bright residuals in the galaxy outskirts).
 Second, when there is a bright companion, GaLNet-2 tends to overfit the model in the center and produce darker regions and a worse $\tilde{\chi}^2$.